 The fire pit outside Silver Fir at Summit Central.

-Day One: Hit the Slopes
+Day 1: Hit the Slopes

 Also See: Where to Ski & Snowboard in Washington

 Once you’ve had your fill of the slopes, take a short drive to The Commonwealth for dinner.
-Enjoy a burger made with hand-pressed Longhorn Beef raised locally in nearby Ellensburg or indulge in the decadent mac & cheese in a cheddar cheese alfredo sauce.
+Enjoy a burger made with hand-pressed Longhorn Beef raised in nearby Ellensburg or indulge in decadent mac and cheese.
+Next door, Dru Bru offers flagship and seasonal beers perfect for après-ski sips.
+Snag a seat at an outdoor picnic table (complete with table-top fire pits) and watch the sun slip behind the mountain.

 Also See: Cozy Winter Getaway Destinations